BiggestZebra51/Su25-GameScripting-FinalGame/Plan.md

     - [x] Background sprites
         - [X] Add a condition that changes the background
     - [X] Platform sprites
-    - [] Hud sprites
+    - [X] Hud sprites
+        - [X] Hearts
         - [] Score tally
         - [] Menu buttons
-- [] Add title screen with buttons
+- [X] Add title screen with buttons
-- [] Add end screen
+- [X] Add end screen
 - [x] Maybe change to using rect collision directly
-- [] Score for bounces, maybe a multiplier that resets on non platform bounce/respawn
+- [X] Score for bounces, maybe a multiplier that resets on non platform bounce/respawn
-- [] Pause menu that can quit from?
+- [X] Pause menu that can quit from?
 - COMMENT CODE